-This Coho Q&A feature is on the Indian Pantry, a catering company that specializes in Indian cuisine, offering a vast line of spices and sauces such as Garam Masala, Chai Masala, Bengali five spices, as well as Makhani and Goan Vindaloo sauces.
-They're dedicated to bring the most sophisticated flavours from the Indian subcontinent.
+This Coho Q&A feature is on The Indian Pantry, a catering company that specialises in authentic Indian recipes and traditional Indian cooking, offering a vast line of Indian spices, spice blends and sauces such as Garam Masala, Chai Masala, Bengali five spices, as well as Makhani and Goan Vindaloo sauces.
+They're dedicated to bringing the most sophisticated flavours from the Indian subcontinent.

-In this interview, we spoke to culinary director and founder Chef Tushar Tondvalkar who's passionate about bringing authentic, regional Indian cuisine to Canada.
+In this interview, we spoke to culinary director and founder Chef Tushar Tondvalkar about their continuing culinary journey and passion for bringing authentic, regional Indian cuisine to Canada.